 The main issue with having too much copper in your body (which can happen because of copper reacting with acidic substances) is that the body finds it hard to eliminate the excess, potentially leading to copper toxicity.

 Why Drink Water from a Copper Vessel

 Storing water in a copper vessel is not only safe but also beneficial for the health.
 As we already mentioned, copper has excellent antibacterial properties, which translates into safer drinking water.
 However, this is only where the benefits of drinking out of copper start.

 When in contact with water, copper releases a safe amount of copper ions which alkalize the water and provide a range of health benefits when ingested.

-The Health Benefits of Drinking Water from a Copper Vessel
+The Health Benefits of Copper

 Aside from the antibacterial and alkalizing effects of copper on water, the copper ions present in it serve a special role in the healthy functioning of the body.
 Our bodies need copper as one of the crucial trace minerals, playing an important role in a number of functions, which include: